-The Park is most definitely a great place to spend a day.
+The park is most definitely a great place to spend a day.

-Also I suggest an early morning at the market, such a great vibe.
+Also, I suggest an early morning at the market, such a great vibe.

-The Community Arts Centre should be in the bucket list as well.
+The Community Arts Centre should be on the bucket list as well.

-Have a look at the Back Alley Sally’s for the cocktails in a jug and the daily specials (pizza at $6 on Thursday).
+Have a look at the Back Alley Sally’s for the cocktails in a jug and the daily specials (pizza at $8 on Thursday).

 Littlefoot Bar is another cocktail bar with live music on the weekend

 For a coffee head to the Rudimentary.
 It offers both indoor and outdoor seating, making it ideal on a warm day